mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Bandwidth Optimization

 To make sure the networked physics sample is playable over the internet, I needed to get bandwidth under control.
-It's a bit of a dark art, but is really not that complicated.
+It's a bit of a dark art, but it's not that complicated when you go step by step.
 Let's dive in!

-The easiest gain I found was by simply recognizing when cubes are at rest, and encoding the state for those cubes more efficiently.
+The easiest gain I found was to simply encode the state for at rest cubes more efficiently.
 For example, instead of repeatedly sending (0,0,0) for linear velocity and (0,0,0) for angular velocity for at rest cubes, I send just one bit:

     [position] (vector3)
     [rotation] (quaternion)